Independent Investigative Journalism in the Public InterestSupport Nonprofit Journalism →

 We're Taking the WPUSD Investigation to the State.
 Here's the Full Timeline.

 After the WPUSD Board of Trustees voted 4-0 to reject an appeal and the district missed deadlines on both meeting minutes and Public Records Act requests, DFP filed an Urgent Consolidated Supplemental Filing with the California Department of Education on Feb.
 18, 2026.
-Board Vice President Proffitt's email coordinating the Club America event was omitted from the administrative record.

 By Dismal Freedom Press • February 24, 2026